kumina/traefik-routing-plugin/README.md

-# traefik-routing-plugin
+# Traefik Routing Plugin

-Proof of concept.
+**Proof of concept.**

 Is it possible to bait Traefik so that we can have a custom solution for figuring out which request needs to go to which k8s service?